nakazoomi/nextjs-jwt-authentication/README.md

-# Basic JWT Authentication
+# JWT Authentication

-This is an example of a Basic JWT Authentication with Next.js
+ Boilerplate for JWT Authentication with Next.js